ralfwelvers/project3/README.md

 Here are descriptions for all the files:

+project 3 slide deck.pdf: This is the slide deck presented August 28, 2023

 app.py: This is the API that provides the cities for the dropdown.
 If you want to try everything, you’ll need to run this first.
 Right-click on the file and select “Run Python File in Terminal.”

 index.html: This is the main page.